Dalbir Singh Suhag: General Officer Commanding III Corps

 Singh took command of the III Corps, headquartered in Dimapur, in northeast Indian state of Nagaland.
 In 2012, he was put under a 'Discipline and Vigilance' ban by the then outgoing Army Chief General V K Singh.
 Singh's unit had allegedly botched up a military intelligence operation in Jorhat, Assam, which happened during his tenure as the III Corps commander.
 The 'Discipline and Vigilance' ban was, however, subsequently revoked by the next army chief General Bikram Singh with the concurrence of Minister of Defence A K Antony.

 General Officer Commanding-in-Chief Eastern Command

 After promotion to Army Commander grade, he took over as the General Officer-Commanding-in-Chief (GOC-in-C) Eastern Army based in Kolkata on 16 June 2012 and served it that capacity until 31 December 2013.

 Vice Chief of the Army staff

-Singh replaced Lt Gen S K Singh as the Vice Chief of Army staff (VCOAS) on 31 December 2013.
+Singh replaced Lt Gen Sri Krishna Singh as the Vice Chief of Army staff (VCOAS) on 31 December 2013.
 He held this post until 30 July 2014.